ankitchhonker/Namastey-traveller/README.md

 ---

-# **StayHub - Your Travel Companion**
+# **Namastey Travellers -

-Welcome to **StayHub**, an Airbnb-inspired platform where users can explore unique places for their stay and add their own listings for rent.
+Welcome to **Namastey Travells**, an Airbnb-inspired platform where users can explore unique places for their stay and add their own listings for rent.
 The platform is designed to offer an interactive experience with map-based location viewing.

 ## **Table of Contents**
 - [Features](#features)